syeminpark/visual_studio_code/README.md

-Folder and Repo for studying ai and computer vision in particular.
+Folder and Repo for studying ai and computer vision in particular.Thank you.